 FED IN FOCUS

-Investors were reluctant to buy the dollar before a two-day
+Investors were reluctant to buy the dollar with the start of

-U.S. Federal Reserve policy meeting starting on Tuesday.
-The Fed
+a two-day U.S. Federal Reserve policy meeting on Tuesday.
+The

-is expected to replace its expiring "Operation Twist" programme
+Fed is expected to replace its expiring "Operation Twist"

-with another Treasury bond-buying plan when it announces its
+program with another Treasury bond-buying plan when it announces

 "We anticipate the Fed will announce Treasury purchases and